jiangtao-super/firstDemo/README.md

 # firstDemo
 This is test demo for git
-using git create a new branch is so quick.
+using git create a new branch is so quick and simple.